Lagrangian theory of structure formation in relativistic cosmology. VI. Comparison with Szekeres exact solutions: Szekeres exact solutions as Relativistic Lagrangian perturbations

-Here, ${h}^{ {\hbox{Sze}}}_{ij}$ vanishes at the initial time $t_i$. \item Solve the equations for the deformation field,
+Here, ${h}_{ij}$ vanishes at the initial time $t_i$. \item Solve the equations for the deformation field,

-resulting from equating the Szekeres and RZA line-elements. \end{enumerate} Note that Step $1$ leads to the coframes in the coordinates $\rv$, where the FLRW line-element takes an unfamiliar form.
-However, although the relationship between these and the Cartesians coordinates is not straightforward, there exists a spatial transformation taking the line-element from one coordinate system to another, with the fluid's $4$-velocity being in both cases a vector normal to the spatial hypersurfaces.
+resulting from equating the Szekeres and RZA metric components in the $\rv-$coordinates. \end{enumerate} Note that Step $1$ leads to the coframes in the coordinates $\rv$, where the FLRW line-element takes an unfamiliar form.
+However, although the relationship between these and the Cartesian coordinates is not straightforward, there exists a spatial transformation taking the line-element from one coordinate system to another, with the fluid's $4$-velocity being in both cases a vector normal to the spatial hypersurfaces.

 To obtain the deformation field of the Szekeres model, let us follow step by step the recipe proposed above.
 Equation~\eqref{Eq:tildeCoframes} provides a link between the coframes and the Szekeres line-element,